-OnDeck Capital is a pioneer in the alternative lending industry; it was founded in 2007.
+Founded in 2007, OnDeck Capital is a pioneer in the alternative lending industry.
 The company prides itself on providing large amounts of capital, fast approval and rapid funding.
 Since launching, OnDeck has provided over $2 billion in financing to companies in more than 700 industries.
 (There are a few industries it won’t finance; see what those are here.)

 OnDeck provides two types of financing:

 It takes under 10 minutes to complete OnDeck’s one-page, online loan application.
 All the documentation you need is the past three months’ worth of business bank statements and credit card statements, as well as your Social Security number and/or employer identification number (EIN).

 What do Fundera customers have to say about OnDeck?
 In general, customers are highly satisfied.
 OnDeck earned an average rating of 4.5 out of five stars.
 Customers liked the simplicity of the loan application process, the professionalism of the OnDeck team, and the speed with which their loans or lines of credit were funded.
 Although some customers said the costs of the loans were high, overall borrowers felt that the ease of obtaining financing made up for the costs.
 And while some did not like making daily payments, customers agreed that the repayment process was simple and seamless.
 (Read more borrower reviews of OnDeck.)